Darryl DeAngelo Terrell

-Darryl DeAngelo Terrell (born 1991) is an American artist, curator and activist, known for their photography and videography.
-They identify as Queer, femme, and African-American, which has informed their art work.
+Darryl DeAngelo Terrell (born Detroit, 1991) is an African-American artist based in Brooklyn, who is a lens-based media artist, activist, curator, DJ, educator, performer and writer, known for their photography and videography.
+They identify as queer, femme, and non-binary, which has informed their art work.
 Terrell's work explores issues of history, displacement, femme identity, sexuality, and gender, amongst other issues.

-Biography
+Early life and education

-Darryl DeAngelo Terrell was born in 1991 in Detroit, Michigan, where they were also raised.
-They attended Wayne State University, where they graduated with a B.F.A. degree in 2015.
-Followed by study at School of the Art Institute of Chicago, where Terrell received a M.F.A. degree in photography in 2018.
+Terrell was born in 1991 in Detroit, Michigan, where they were also raised.
+They attended Wayne State University, where they graduated with a BFA degree in 2015.
+This degree was followed by study at School of the Art Institute of Chicago, where Terrell received a MFA. degree in photography in 2018.

 While attended graduate school, they began experimenting with performance art, and explored gender expression; and for this they created an alter-ego, "Dion".
 The performance work by Dion was foundation to his photograph, I Look Like My Momma (Self-portrait 1980).
 Their 2017 work, #Project20s, was photographs of 200 black or brown people in their 20s before Terrell turned age 30.

 Terrell has been awarded the Kresge Arts Fellowship (2019), Document Detroit Fellowship (2019), and the Luminarts Fellowship in Visual Arts (2018).
 Terrell's work is included in the permanent art collection at the Art Institute of Chicago.

+Influences

+Terrell is influenced by African-American folklore and music; with books such as ‘Mules and Men’ by Zora Neale Hurston and ‘Songs of Solomon’ by Toni Morrison and music styles including jazz, spiritual jazz, house, soul and hip-hop.
+They are also heavily influenced by their community that they describe as “bold, radical, queer, fighting black people”.

+Residencies

+Since leaving university, they have become a 2023 Baxter St Resident, 2022 Fire Island Artist in Resident, 2022 Lighthouse Work Fellow, 2021 Black Rock Senegal Artist in Resident, 2021 The Black Embodiment Studio Arts writing Resident, 2020/21 Red Bull House of Art Resident, 2019/20 Document Detroit Fellow, 2019 Kresge Arts in Detroit Fellow in Visual Arts and a 2018 Luminarts Fellow in Visual Arts.